evannetwork/evannetwork.github.io/dev/hello-agent.md

 ## Setting up the Project

-It is possible to create a project directory and develop a SmartAgent, which is an ActionHero-Plugin, directly in the `node_modules/` of the EdgeServer.
-But better is, to have a separate directory, that can be source controlled separately, and just link it into the edge-server with a symbolic link.
+It is possible to create a project directory and develop a Smart Agent, which is an ActionHero-Plugin, directly in the `node_modules/` of the EdgeServer.
+But better is, to have a separate directory, that can be source controlled separately, and just link it into the Edge Server with a symbolic link.

 ```sh
 $ mkdir ../smart-agent-hello